playmint/playerchain-demo/README.md

 :lock_with_ink_pen: &nbsp; Inputs are cryptographically signed, so gameplay and results are provable and allow for player attestations.

-:chains: &nbsp; This unlocks interop with blockchains, leaderboard servers, community tools, or other Playerchain games.
+:chains: &nbsp; This unlocks interop with blockchains, leaderboard servers, community tools, or other playerchain games.

 :crown: &nbsp; Each player maintains their own sovereign blockchain with an immutable history of their actions.